Recharge plug-in hybrid cars

 What is a plug-in hybrid car?

-A plug-in hybrid car, also known as a PHEV (Plug-in Hybrid Electric Vehicle), is a car that uses both a conventional combustion engine and a battery-powered electric motor to provide power to the wheels.
+A plug-in hybrid car, also known as a PHEV (Plug-in Hybrid Electric Vehicle), is a car that uses both a conventional petrol engine and a battery-powered electric motor to provide power to the wheels.

 What is the pure electric range of a plug-in hybrid car?

-Our Twin Engine plug-in hybrids are designed to meet many people’s daily commuting need.
+Our Recharge plug-in hybrids are designed to meet many people’s daily commuting need.
 Range will of course vary depending upon model, driving style, topography and road conditions.
 The main benefit of a plug-in hybrid is that you always have the petrol engine as back-up between charges, so range should not be an issue.

 How and where do I recharge my plug-in hybrid car?